 Note: opening hours depend on the weather and the availability of fruits and vegetables.
 Therefore, check before visiting (see contact information below).

-- Self picking of vegetables – 45 NIS per person.
-Everybody above the age of 3 require a ticket.
-Entrance fee also includes a 50-60 minutes tour (tours start approximetly every twenty minutes from 9:15 till 14:30), and eating vegetables at the fields.
+- Self-picking of vegetables – 45 NIS per person.
+Everybody above the age of 3 requires a ticket.
+The entrance fee includes a 50-60 minutes tour (tours start approximately every twenty minutes from 9:15 till 14:30) and eating vegetables at the fields.

-- Family basket of vegetables – during the self picking, you can fill a basket with different types of vegetable and take home.
+- Family basket of vegetables – during the self-picking, you can fill a basket with different vegetables and take them home.
 The basket holds up to 10 kg and costs 60 NIS.

-- Strawberry picking – 35 NIS per person and an extra 10 NIS for every basket (fits about 300 grams) you want to take home.
+- Strawberry picking – 35 NIS per person and an extra 10 NIS for every basket (about 300 grams) you want to take home.

 We visited M’shoch BaGezer in march 2021.
 During that visit, I photographed the entrance fee sign.
 But when I checked in November 2021, the prices went up.

 Note: if you are visiting with babies, do not take a baby stroller.
 Use a baby carrier instead.

 As of November 2021, I did not find coupons online.
 Please comment below if you find any discounts, and I will update this post.

 After entering M’shoch BaGezer, you can find a big shaded area.
 This area is situated between two buildings, and there are picnic tables.